kraib/refactoring/notes.md

 This is something that some people do before the start of the project in the planning phase but it’s extremely hard to achieve.

 **Why**
-- Economic (Not modular, cleaner) Like Kelvin Heiney once titled his talk cars have brakes so that we can go faster.
+- Economic (Not modular, cleaner) Like Kevlin Henney once titled his talk cars have brakes so that we can go faster.
 - Design stamina Hypothesis (Very fancy big word to leave you with).
 (Design pay off) The better the design the easier it is to add new features.
 - [Echo Martin Fowler’s words] I call this a hypothesis because it is an opinion, there is no objective proof that this phenomenon occurs.
 In scientific terms, it's not a very good hypothesis because it's hard to test.
 We CannotMeasureProductivity nor can we measure design quality.